davidgomari/CarRace2D/README.md

 *   **Back Button:** Returns to the main menu.
 During training, this will save the current model before exiting.
 *   **Reset Button:** Resets the current episode, placing all agents back at their starting positions.
 *   **Pause/Resume Button:** Toggles between pausing and resuming the simulation/training.
+*   **Sidebar Columns:** You can customize which agent/car properties are shown in the sidebar by editing the `ui.sidebar_columns` section in your config file.

 ### Agent Types